Hissp Primer#

 Munging#

-Symbol tokens have another important difference from other fragments.
+Symbol tokens have another important difference from fragment tokens:

 #> "foo->bar?"